DenisMot/LslKInectAnalysis/README.md

 - `MoCap.csv`: identical to the 'MoCap' stream in the XDF

 ## Reading files
-- `LSL.xdf`: loaded by the LSL provided function `load_xdf` with option `'HandleJitterRemoval', false`.
+- `LSL.xdf`: loaded by the LSL provided function `load_xdf` (see https://github.com/sccn/xdf/).
+  - IMPORTANT : I use the option `'HandleJitterRemoval', false`.
 The latter is mandatory to get the RAW timestamps.
 - `Markers.csv`: not loaded
 - `MoCap.csv`: loaded by `importKinectCSV`, a matlab generated function (`uiopen` allows to built this function for you)